 Representative Systemwide Resource Needs

-The systemwide capacity needs are shown by the representative net ICR values for future years (see Section 4.1.1). compares these systemwide needs with the resources procured in FCA #9, accounting for the future levels of behind-the-meter PV (Section 3.3.3), and the future levels of passive demand resources (Section 3.2).
+The systemwide capacity needs are shown by the representative net ICR values for future years (see Section 4.1.1).
+Table 4-7 compares these systemwide needs with the resources procured in FCA #9, accounting for the future levels of behind-the-meter PV (Section 3.3.3), and the future levels of passive demand resources (Section 3.2).
 The projection of systemwide capacity needs assumes that all resources with capacity supply obligations through FCA #9 are in commercial service by the start of the ninth capacity commitment period commencing in June 2018 and that they remain in service for the 10-year planning horizon.
-As shown in , New England will be approximately 30 MW short of resources in 2024, the last year of the study period, assuming that the projected load and capacity assumptions materialize and no additional retirements occur.
+As shown in Table 4-7, New England will be approximately 30 MW short of resources in 2024, the last year of the study period, assuming that the projected load and capacity assumptions materialize and no additional retirements occur.